 As a food venture, you also need to adhere to food safety rules and ensure everything served from your truck fits the safety standards.
 Serving anything substandard can be bad for business and have the chances of attracting legal disputes in case any consumer is affected seriously.

 To avoid all such hazards, read up about food safety regulations and location regulations for your region’s food trucks.
 Starting a business in complete compliance with the laws of the land definitely helps keep legal hassles at bay.

 9. Staffing Requirements

 Finally, you need to sort out your staffing needs.
 The number of assistants you require, chefs on board, and other hands to help will be directly proportional to the number of working trucks.
-You can also start out with a single truck and later expand as seen fit.
+You can also start out with a single-truck food business and later expand as see fit.

 Chalk out the wages and other food safety wear required for your staff along with some backup members.

 10. Market to Your Target Group